 An appliance repair emergency might be a leak or smoke or even a fire coming from the home appliance.

-If an appliance emergency happens, unplug the appliance right away and call Champion Appliance Repair for local appliance repair.
+If an appliance emergency happens, unplug the appliance right away and call Champion Appliance Repair for local appliance repair in Pittsburgh.
 If there is an electrical fire involving one of the large or small appliances inside of your house, we recommend calling the local fire department before you attempt to put out the fire by yourself.

 An electrical fire from an appliance is very scary and extremely dangerous, but there are a couple of ways to be prepared in the event of an emergency.
 If one of your appliances goes up in flames, it’s important to not panic.
 Follow these easy guidelines below to keep your house safe from electrical fires.